mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 By having a **state database** it is easier to query the ledger as the current state is pre-calculated and stored on each peer.

-The state database is essentially a key value based datastore(an instance of Apache CouchDB).
-The state database contains the final state of the ledger after applying all transactions recorded in blockchain.
+The state database is essentially a key value-based datastore(an instance of Apache CouchDB).
+The state database contains the final state of the ledger after applying all transactions recorded in the blockchain.
 It is therefore like a cache.
 It helps make querying the blockchain faster, as the state is pre-calculated.
 It also gives developers an easier programming model to work with.
-Developers writing chaincode do not need to write transactions directly on blockchain, but rather, write to state in state database (the required transactions are generated under the hood).
+Developers writing chaincode do not need to write transactions directly on the blockchain, but rather, write to state in state database (the required transactions are generated under the hood).

 The peers communicate with each other to ensure their final state is the same at all times using the **gossip protocol**.
 <br/>

 #### **Chaincode**

 **This is a piece of code that is part of the ledger**.
-The chaincode provides logic on what, how, when, and by whom things can be written on ledger.
-It is essentially business rules coded to store data onto the ledger.
-For example the chaincode can make sure an account holder has enough balance before he transfers an amount to another account.
+The chaincode provides logic on what, how, when, and by whom things can be written on the ledger.
+It is essential business rules are coded to store data in the ledger.
+For example, the chaincode can make sure an account holder has enough balance before he transfers an amount to another account.
 <br/>

 #### **Ordering Service**

-**Ordering Service** is a **distributed (solo in dev mode) service** that is responsible for **organizing endorsed transactions into sequenced blocks and distributing to all peers**.
+**Ordering Service** is a **distributed (solo in dev mode) service** that is responsible for **organizing endorsed transactions into sequenced blocks and distributing them to all peers**.
 This service is run on multiple nodes.
-Typically each org will have at least one node of ordering service to ensure they are a part of the end to end transaction processing.
+Typically each org will have at least one node of ordering service to ensure they are a part of the end-to-end transaction processing.

 <br/>